BigDataAnalyticsGroup/Deep-Query-Optimization/README.md

 # Deep Query Optimization
-This repository contains the code used for our paper
+This repository contains the code that we used for our paper:

 **The Case for Deep Query Optimisation**

 Jens Dittrich, Joris Nix

 Abstract: